Certification of sworn translation and legalization services: certifying documents for use abroad

-The asseveration and legalization of legal documents for overseas use is a supplementary service to multilingual legal translation – and it’s something that Way2Global offers all its clients as part of a comprehensive, efficient legal translation service.
+The certification of sworn translation (asseverazione) and legalization of legal documents for use abroad is a supplementary service to multilingual legal translation – and it’s something that Way2Global offers all of its clients as part of a comprehensive, efficient legal translation service.

-Our asseveration and legalization service, which also includes consularization and apostillation where required, certifies the veracity of a translation for judicial or administrative purposes.
+Our certification of sworn translation and legalization service, which also includes consularization and apostillation where required, certifies the veracity of a translation for judicial or administrative purposes.

-Legal and administrative documentation from overseas or for overseas use often requires additional steps in order to certify the validity of the translation.
+Foreign legal and administrative documentation or for use abroad often requires additional steps to certify the validity of the translation.

-Regardless of the document’s source language and country or its target language and destination, translations may require different asseveration, legalization, apostillation or consularization services depending on the country and jurisdiction at hand.
+Regardless of the document’s source language and country or its target language and country of destination, translations may require different sworn translation, legalization, apostillation or consularization services depending on the specific country and jurisdiction.

-Our translation agency’s extensive experience in this sector allows us to handle any type of request and oversee the entire process for your documentation, including asseveration and legalization services — you don’t have to worry about a thing.
+As a result of our translation agency’s extensive experience in this sector, we can handle any type of request and oversee the entire process necessary for your legal documents, including certification of sworn translation and legalization services — you will not have to worry about a thing.

-Asseveration results in a sworn/certified translation, which is necessary for the translated document to be valid in Italy – or any country other than its country of origin.
-Some classic examples include documentation for citizenship applications, marriage certificates, wills, birth and death certificates, criminal records and articles of incorporation.
+This process results in a sworn/certified translation, which is necessary for the translated document to be valid in Italy – or any country other than its country of origin.
+Some classic examples include translation of documentation for citizenship applications, marriage certificates, wills, birth and death certificates, criminal records and articles of incorporation.

-Asseveration is a public act certified by the court registrar, where a sworn translator issues a declaration of the translation’s conformity to the original text.
+In this process, a sworn translation of a public document is certified by the court registrar, whereby a sworn translator issues a declaration that the translation conforms to the original text.

-The sworn translator, a professional figure listed in the register of experts or the register of technical consultants, or simply a professional translator who is registered with the chamber of commerce or qualified to produce sworn translations, must compile a report declaring that they have been faithful to the original text during the translation process, thus attesting to the total conformity of the two documents.
-By law, the declaration may only be made in the language spoken in the country where the asseveration takes place.
+The sworn translator, a professional enrolled in the register of experts or the register of court-appointed experts, or simply a professional translator who is registered with the Chamber of Commerce or qualified to produce sworn translations, must compile a report declaring that they have been faithful to the original text during the translation process, thus attesting to the total conformity of the two documents.
+By law, the sworn declaration may only be made in the language spoken in the country where the certification of the sworn translation takes place.

-The result of asseveration is a bound folder containing the original document, the translation and the declaration – these must be kept together.
-The declaration is stamped according to the system used by the respective court, and this represents the final stage in the asseveration process.
+The result of the certification of the sworn translation is a bound folder containing the original document, the translation and the sworn declaration – these must be kept together.
+Duty stamps are applied to the sworn declaration according to the system used by the respective court, and this represents the final stage in the asseveration process.

-For certified translations, it’s the translator that — in their capacity as a professional — adds a seal and signature to the translation, attaching a declaration attesting to the accuracy and faithfulness of the translated document.
+For certifiedtranslations, it’s the translator, in their capacity as a professional, affixes their stamp and signature to the translation, attaching a declaration certifying the accuracy and faithfulness of the translated document.

-Certified translations aren’t valid in all countries, and they’re often not sufficient to officially validate the veracity of a translation, because their legal weight is less than that of sworn translations.
+Certified translations aren’t valid in all countries, and often are not sufficient to officially validate the veracity of a translation, because their legal weight is less than that of sworn translations.

-They can still be useful, however, in that they constitute a simple, quick way to translate certifications, diplomas, degree transcripts, reports, CVs, reference letters, and professional register certificates.
+They can still be useful, however, as they are a simple, quick way to translate certifications, diplomas, degree transcripts or report cards, CVs, reference letters, and professional register certificates.

-Legalization services are required for documents destined for use abroad and occurs after the asseveration step (see also apostillation and consularization).
+Legalization services are legal translations of documents destined for use abroad and comprise a step occurring after the certification of sworn translation (see also apostillation and consularization).

 Sworn translation requires the subsequent step of legalization for a document to be considered legally valid in a different country from the one it was produced in, as in the case of visas, criminal records or convictions.

-After asseveration, the translation is then legalized (i.e. made legal) at the public prosecutor’s office at court, based on the destination country, by having a seal applied to it certifying that the document has been issued by a competent authority and attests to the veracity of the translation.
+After the sworn translation is certified, the translation is then legalized (i.e. made legal) at the Public Prosecutor’s Office at the court, based on the destination country, by having a seal applied to it certifying that the document has been issued by a competent authority and attests to the veracity of the translation.

-In the case of legalization, the translator first produces the translation, then visits the court for the asseveration and legalization steps.
+In the case of legalization, the translator first produces the translation, then visits the court for the steps of certifying the sworn translation and legalization.

-Way2Global can handle every step of the legalization process, from translation to asseveration through to legalization, so that our clients receive a translation document with full validity in the destination country.
+Way2Global can handle every step of the legalization process, from translation to certification of sworn translation through to legalization, so that our clients receive a translation document with full validity in the destination country.

 Apostillation is a more streamlined version of legalization, permitted in countries that have signed to the Apostille Convention of 1961 (list of signatory countries).